Angelos Messaris

-Career

-Playing career
+Club career

 Messaris was descended from the Messaris family of Kefalonia, an island in the Ionian sea, but he was born in Cape Town, South Africa in 1910.
 In 1924, he moved to Athens, and spent three years at Goudi before transferring to Panathinaikos.
 His dribbling skills, his ball control together with his versatile mind and hard work quickly propelled him up the ranks in Greek football.
 During his short career he scored 53 goals: 23 in the Athens FCA Championship, 11 in the Panhellenic Championship, 2 with the Greece national team and 17 in international and friendly games of Panathinaikos and the mixed team of Athens.
-He was first scorer in the 1929–30 season with 7 goals.
+He was top scorer in the 1929–30 season with 7 goals.